-For generations, the Latino population of the United States has had a major impact on America, especially with communities all over the country, from the South to the Midwest to the East Coast and to the West Coast.
-By bordering Latin America, from Central America to the Caribbean to South America, it should not be a surprise that Latinos account for the second largest racial group in the United States.
-The following list will briefly showcase the top Latino hoods, from hoods in California to Chicago to New York to communities in places that most would not expect.
+For generations, the Latino population of the United States has had a major impact on America, especially with communities all over the country, from the South and the Midwest to the East and West Coast.
+By bordering Latin America, from Central America to the Caribbean, it should not be a surprise that Latinos account for the second largest racial group in the United States.
+The following list will briefly showcase the top Latino hoods, from neighborhoods in California, Chicago, and New York to communities in places that most would not expect.

 A former European immigrant community home to Germans, Irish, and Jewish immigrants changed during the 1950s as Puerto Ricans, followed by Dominicans, move into the area.
 Over the years the South Bronx became one of the country’s most reputable communities, as far as street and illicit activities, especially between the 1970s and 1990s.
 From the local gangs and drug kingpins to the poverty and dilapidated housing, the South Bronx area was one of the most broadcasted communities in the country during a dark time in American history.

 Pilsen, the mecca of Chicago’s Mexican population, has been part of the city’s Hispanic community since the 1950s.
-A former hotbed of some of Chicago’s most notorious Hispanic gangs, gangs like La Raza, Satan Disciples, Ambrose, Latin Counts, and Bishops.
-Gangs in Pilsen started as early as the 1950s as many of the newly arrived Hispanics created their own gangs for a sense of protection, due to constant attacks and abuse by the local white gangs.
+A former hotbed of some of Chicago’s most notorious Hispanic gangs, gangs like La Raza, Satan Disciples, Ambrose, Latin Counts, and Bishops, gangs in Pilsen started as early as the 1950s as many of the newly arrived Hispanics created their own gangs for a sense of protection, due to constant attacks and abuse by the local gangs.

-In a section of North Philly known as the “Low Numbers”, the Kensington area is the most known community in the other half of North Philly, Northeast Philadelphia.
+In a section of North Philly known as the “Low Numbers,” the Kensington area is the most well-known community in the other half of North Philly, Northeast Philadelphia.
 Northeast Philadelphia was one of the first major Puerto Rican communities in the country, a community that dates back to the 1940s and 1950s.
-With over 100,000 Latinos residing in Northeast Philadelphia, as well other sections of the city, Philly has created the country’s large Puerto Rican population outside of New York City.
+With over 100,000 Latinos residing in Northeast Philadelphia, as well other sections of the city, Philly has created the country’s largest Puerto Rican population outside of New York City.

-Humboldt Park, located on the West Side is the mecca of Chicago’s Puerto Rican population and the motherland of national gangs like the Latin Kings, the Maniac Latin Disciples, and a few others.
-Centered around Division Street, Humboldt Park has been a major part of Puerto Rican community since the 1960s.
+Humboldt Park, located on the West Side, is the mecca for Chicago’s Puerto Rican population and the motherland of national gangs like the Latin Kings, the Maniac Latin Disciples, and a few others.
+Centered around Division Street, Humboldt Park has been a major part of the city’s Puerto Rican community since the 1960s.